 They’re being pushed along, mindlessly eating.
 If you ate bits of food all day, you wouldn’t be hungry for actual meals.

-Our household follows three meals a day and 1 snack.
-Breakfast, lunch, dinner, and a snack around 3 PM.
+Our household follows three meals a day and 2 snacks.
+Breakfast, 10 AM snack, lunch, dinner, and a snack around 3 PM.
 My child can, of course, have water to drink any time he wants but finger foods are limited to mealtimes.

 Breakfast is usually oatmeal, a smoothie, or bagel with avocado.
+The before lunch snack is often fruit or a smoothie.
 Lunch is pasta with sauce, puree, or some of what I’m eating.
 Sometimes all 3 if he’s hungry.